All Roads Lead to You (Chicago song)

 "All Roads Lead to You" is a song by the American rock band Chicago.
-It was released as a single from their sixth compilation album, The Heart of Chicago 1967–1998 Volume II.
+It was released as a single from their fifth compilation album, The Heart of Chicago 1967–1998 Volume II.
 It was written by Desmond Child and Marc Beeson and produced by E Street Band keyboardist Roy Bittan.
 Sung by Bill Champlin, Robert Lamm, and Jason Scheff, it peaked at No. 14 on the Adult Contemporary chart.

 Reception

 Billboard wrote that the song "combines the jazzy horns inherent in the band's early hits with the power balladry of later tracks" and called it "an appealing blend that will please loyalists, while also flirting with mature AC listeners".

 In a review for Something Else!
 Reviews, Preston Frazier described "All Roads Lead to You" as "pure pop but pleasant," highlighting Roy Bittan's production for its "subtle electric-piano textures and organic feel."
 He praised the "uncluttered" arrangement and the vocal interplay between Bill Champlin and Jason Scheff, noting that their performance "rekindled their Chicago 18 magic."
 Frazier believed that the song played to the band's strengths and "wasn't a daring break from the past."